hbhasin/Capstone-Project-1/Denver 2016 Bike Share Data Exploration.md

 ## Checkouts per Membership Type
 Denver B-cycle has a number of different membership passes.
 The following were the top ten by number of checkouts in 2016 (Figure 4).

-Membership Type | Number of Checkout
+Membership Type | Number of Checkouts
 --------------- | -------------------
 24-hour Kiosk Only (Denver B-cycle | 85,680
 Annual Plus (Denver B-cycle) | 82,202